Yes. On Oct.1, Union Gas decreased the rates our customers pay. Rate changes include:

 No, this rate adjustment is related to changes in the market price of natural gas supplies and is not related to the Ontario government’s cap-and-trade program.

 The Ontario government introduced the cap-and-trade program effective Jan.1, 2017 and it caps the amount of greenhouse gas (GHG) emissions that Ontario homes and businesses are allowed to emit, and lowers that limit over time.
-Under the legislation, Union Gas must buy allowances for the natural gas used by its applicable customers and recovers this costs on natural gas bills.
+Under the legislation, Union Gas must buy allowances for the natural gas used by its applicable customers and recovers this cost on natural gas bills.
 Visit uniongas.com/capandtrade for more details.
 If you have questions or concerns about the program, please contact the Ministry of the Environment and Climate Change at 1-800-565-4923 or ontario.ca/capandtrade.

 Our natural gas storage facilities allow us to buy gas when it’s less expensive and use it in the winter when market prices are typically higher.